mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/Llama-4-Maverick-17B-128E/README.md

 The recipe serves Llama-4-Maverick-17B-128E model using JetStream MaxText Engine on `v6e-32` mulithost slice of TPU v6e Trillium

 To start the inference, the recipe launches JetStream MaxText Engine that does the following steps:
-1. Downloads the full Llama-4-Maverick-17B-128E model PyTorch checkpoints from [Hugging Face](https://huggingface.co/meta-llama/Llama-4-Maverick-17B-128E-Original).
+1. Downloads the full Llama-4-Maverick-17B-128E model Hugging Face checkpoints from [Hugging Face](https://huggingface.co/meta-llama/Llama-4-Maverick-17B-128E).
-2. Convert the model checkpoints from PyTorch format to JAX Orbax format.
+2. Convert the model checkpoints from Hugging Face format to JAX Orbax format.
 3. Start the JetStream MaxText Engine server.
 3. Inference is ready to respond to requests and run benchmarks